dartmouth-dltg/aspace_content_warnings/README.md

 ## Staff EAD & PDF Exports Note

 EAD, EAD3, and pdf exports include sections with any applied content warnings.
-Note: WIP for Digital Objects and Digital Object Components.
+Digital Object Components are not included in exports.

 ## Core Overrides